Whether you’ve just purchased or your current tenants are moving out Should You Be Preparing Your Property To Rent?

 Renting out your house or unit involves a number of steps.
-You need to advertise and promote the property to attract people looking to rent a house or unit like the one you have, in a market of many rental properties.
+You need to advertise and promote to attract people looking to rent a house or unit like the one you have, in a market of many rental properties.
 If you’re looking to achieve a rent of say $350 per week you are asking someone to pay $18,200 (plus 6 weeks bond of $2,100) which is $20,300 in the first year.
-You should ask yourself if you were looking to rent, would you be happy to pay this large amount of money to live in your property?
+You should ask yourself if you were looking to rent, would you be happy to pay this large amount of money to live in your house or unit?

-To increase the chances of prospective tenants wanting your property, using property managers from Salvan Property Management Adelaide is your first, most important step.
+To increase the chances of prospective tenants wanting your house or unit, using property managers from Salvan Property Management is your first, most important step.

-Salvan property managers can guide you on how to present the property in the best possible condition, so you maximise the return on your investment.
-Some of the key areas you should consider when getting your property ready for rent include:
+Salvan can help you with preparing your property to rent, so you maximise the return on your investment.
+Some of the key areas you should consider when getting your house or unit ready for rent include…

-How does the property look visually and how does it smell.
-A professional clean of the kitchen, bathroom, windows, walls, air conditioner vents, power points and oven can make a significant difference in appearance, especially if the property is old.
+How does the dwelling look visually and how does it smell.
+A professional clean of the kitchen, bathroom, windows, walls, air conditioner vents, power points and oven can make a significant difference in appearance, especially if the building is old.
 Cleaning professionals can clean everything required for about $400, if you don’t want to clean your house or unit yourself when preparing your property to rent.

 A fresh coat of paint on the walls, ceilings, doors and skirting boards if required can also give your home or unit a new lease of life, making it more desirable than a similar property down the road.